We have released the ThreatModel for Amazon S3, free and open source. You can download it via GitHub.

-TrustOnCloud helps customers make sense of the shared responsibility model, and accelerates secure adoption of each Cloud Service.
-We use threat modeling to ensure that Security Architects, DevOps, and Security Governance teams are able to make good and bias-free security decisions.
+TrustOnCloud helps customers make sense of the shared responsibility model and accelerates secure adoption of each Cloud Service.
+We use threat modeling to ensure that Security Architects, DevOps, and Security Governance teams can make excellent and bias-free security decisions.

-With 70+ ThreatModels published for our customers, we decided to release the ThreatModel for Amazon S3 to all, in order to clearly define customer responsibilities and reduce security bad days for the AWS community, now and in the future.
+With over 120 ThreatModels published for our customers, we decided to open source the ThreatModel for Amazon S3 to clearly define customer responsibilities and reduce bad security days for the AWS community, now and in the future.

 We will use this blog post to walk you through how you can use this ThreatModel effectively.